-For 10 years (one whole decade) I’ve been employed in software testing, in a few different positions with a few different titles.
+For 10 years (one whole decade) I’ve been employed in a few different software testing positions with a few different titles.
 It’s been a fun and challenging road.
 I’ve navigated large companies filled with good people and backward practices to small companies where modern practices are encouraged and my work has to stand on it’s own merit.
 It’s been a road of struggling to self-educate others and myself on the topic while also moving towards a more empirical model of testing.

 I consider myself a reasonably experienced software tester with an interest in the human/machine balance of software development.
 Ever since Malcolm Gladwell popularized 1 the concept of “10,000-hours of deliberate practice for mastery of a subject”, that mark has become a subject of online discussion and a metric to peg skill levels at, even if it’s usefulness isn’t proven2.
 Out of curiosity, where does that leave me?